Less food waste

 This is now also available to our large customers digitally via our clearance sales online shops.
 Via these sales channels, we exclusively sell products with a shorter minimum remaining shelf life at attractive prices.
 Our clearance sales online shops have prevented the loss of a significant amount of Danone products.
 In 2021, our e-shop was presented with the “Zu gut für die Tonne” (Too Good for the Bin) federal prize in the digitalisation category by the German Ministry of Food and Agriculture.

 We also donate Danone products with soon-to-arrive best-before dates to food banks where they’re distributed to people in need.
 In addition to food banks in Germany, we also donate to those in Austria and Switzerland.
-We’ve also been working with the ‘Tafel Deutschland’ organisation for a number of years and are supporting the development of an efficient, digital online donation platform.
+We’ve also been working with the ‘Tafel Deutschland’ organisation for a number of years.

 Consumers